noncom/links-game-minecraft-mods-list/README.md

 ### FEATURE SINKS -- mods that include too much stuff to be qualified into some category
 - [1.16] https://www.curseforge.com/minecraft/mc-mods/modern-life -- a lot of cool stuff
 - [1.16, 1.17] https://www.curseforge.com/minecraft/mc-mods/xercamod -- cool blocks, food and some other features
+- https://www.curseforge.com/minecraft/mc-mods/franciscofunari -- Medieval Craft, a lot of weapons, some structures

 ### MODPACKS
 - [MODPACK, 1.16]: https://www.curseforge.com/minecraft/modpacks/winter-regrowth -- survive in harsh winter